 Something all of these miscommunications had in common?
 The only people who heard about what was actually the case were those who knew to ask those specific questions–for example, Jeremy and I clarified the food situation after I read an account of the hike up Volcano Acatenango from The Girl and Globe.

 Even worse, in my opinion, was the lack of safety precautions.
 Yes, tents, sleeping bags, and mats were provided as advertised–but the sleeping bags were all different weights.
 Despite the near-freezing temperatures at the top of Volcano Acatenango in January, Jeremy and I were both given summer-weight sleeping bags.
 To add insult to injury, the zipper was broken on Jeremy’s and it refused to stay closed all night.

 It made for a very uncomfortable night–and a pretty concerning one, once we learned after the fact that six people had died of hypothermia while hiking Volcano Acatenango just weeks before our hike.

 There are a few tour companies in town that cater to higher-end travelers who book in advance–the price much, much higher for a similar experience (and we can’t recommend any companies personally), but we have seen some people leave much more satisfied with their attitude toward safety.

 While the experience and views that we had near the top of Volcano Acatenango were incredible, this was easily filed under the “Yeah, it was amazing, and we are never doing it again.” group of activities.

-Outside of the views of the eruptions and the sunrise/sunset, the Volcano Acatenango hike itself and surrounding landscape was not incredibly beautiful–it had a certain charm, but for as much effort as it took to reach it–I’ll take majestic snow-capped mountains over quirky volcanoes any day of the week.
+Outside of the views of the eruptions and the sunrise/sunset, the Volcano Acatenango hike itself and surrounding landscape were not incredibly beautiful–it had a certain charm, but for as much effort as it took to reach it–I’ll take majestic snow-capped mountains over quirky volcanoes any day of the week.

-Read Next: Tips for Hiking Volcano Acatenango
+What to Pack for Hiking Volcano Acatenango